My rating: 5 stars

 The Miniaturist is also a historically well-researched book which conveys the contradictions that existed in the Amsterdam of the time – a Calvinist puritan society, with severe moral standards, which deemed pleasurable things unnecessary, but that grew richer by trading such things.
 Marin encompasses well this conflict, as she criticises Nella’s love of marzipan, as sugar “makes people’s souls sick”, but harasses her brother to sell it.

 After finishing the book, I couldn’t stop thinking about it.
 So, I read some reviews online to know what other people thought of it.
-I found two main criticisms which I don’t think diminish the high quality of the book: the characters were too contemporary and not everything was revealed about the miniaturist.
+I found two main criticisms which I don’t think diminish the high quality of the book: the characters are too contemporary and not everything is revealed about the miniaturist.
 The characters face situations which may be considered “modern”, but that in reality have been happening since… well, probably ever.
-Did Nella deal with said situation like a 21st century woman would?
-I believe she reacted as a kind and compassionate human being, regardless of time period.
+Does Nella deal with said situation like a 21st century woman would?
+I believe that she reacts as a kind and compassionate human being, regardless of time period.

 In relation to the miniaturist, it is true that not everything is completely revealed.
 But did it have to be?
 I don’t think so.
 For me, the story being told, despite the title, is not truly focused on the miniaturist.
 It is about how people become miniatures of themselves in a world that oppresses them and where they are supposed to act in a certain way which is contrary to their feelings.
 In this regard, the blurb may be a bit misleading, as it seems to focus mainly on the role of the miniaturist.
 The most relevant part featured in the blurb for me, though, is: “she realises the escalating dangers they face”.
 These dangers don’t truly come from the miniaturist, but from the seventeenth-century type of society the characters live in.

 The Miniaturist is a perfect mix of historical fiction and magical realism that will stay with you for a long time after you have finished reading it.